Lissy93/dashy/README.md

 ---
 ## License 📜

-Dashy is License under [MIT X11](https://en.wikipedia.org/wiki/MIT_License)
+Dashy is Licensed under [MIT X11](https://en.wikipedia.org/wiki/MIT_License)

 ```
 Copyright © 2021 Alicia Sykes <https://aliciasykes.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this
-software and associated documentation files (the “Software”), to deal in the Software
+software and associated documentation files (the "Software"), to deal in the Software
 without restriction, including without limitation the rights to use, copy, modify, merge,
 publish, distribute, sublicense, and/or sell copies of the Software, and to permit
 persons to whom the Software is furnished to do so, subject to the following conditions: